tmartinx/pikvm-ubuntu-build/README.md

 Requirements:

-* Ubuntu Core 20.04 arm64
+* Ubuntu Server 20.04 arm64
 * Raspberry Pi4 4GB of RAM

 NOTE: It should work with 2GB of RAM if you change the "-j4" to "-j2" within the build scripts)

-## Prepare your Ubuntu Core 20.04 Bare-Metal
+## Prepare your Ubuntu Server 20.04 Bare-Metal

 First, prepare your Ubuntu bare-metal, by running: